Respiratory Tract Infections

 |Creatinine clearance 30 to 59 mL/min||No dose adjustment; maximum daily dose should not exceed 1 g|

 |Creatinine clearance 15 to 29 mL/min||250 mg, every 8 hours or every 12 hours|

 |Creatinine clearance 5 to 14 mL/min not yet on dialysis*||250 mg, every 24 hours|

 |Creatinine clearance 1 to 4 mL/min not yet on dialysis*||250 mg, every 48 hours or every 60 hours|

 * There is insufficient information to make dose adjustment recommendations in patients on hemodialysis.

 3. DOSAGE FORMS AND STRENGTHS

-Cephalexin capsules are contraindicated in patients with known hypersensitivity to Cephalexin or other members of the cephalosporin class of antibacterial drugs.
+Cephalexin is contraindicated in patients with known hypersensitivity to Cephalexin or other members of the cephalosporin class of antibacterial drugs.